 Commitment to an ambitious and urgent climate action

-The fight against climate change has been the main driver behind a strategy of profitable growth, which has led us to invest more than 100 billion euros in these two decades, with the aim of achieving a decarbonised energy model.
+The fight against climate change has been the main driver behind a strategy of profitable growth, which has led us to invest 120 billion euros in these two decades, with the aim of achieving a decarbonised energy model.

 Iberdrola group's goals of emission reduction.